 - 1 tablespoon lemon juice or to taste

 - 4 teaspoons granulated sugar

 - 3.5 oz (100g) chestnuts peeled and cooked, about 10 chestnuts

 - plain yogurt

-- pecans or walnuts lightly roasted on a dry pan
+- pecans or walnuts lightly toasted on a dry pan

-- Place the sugar in a small pot, heat over medium heat until sugar dissolves, just begin to simmer and then turns golden brown (but it can‘t burn – or it will become bitter).
+- Add the sugar into a small pot, heat over medium heat until sugar dissolves, starts to simmer, and then turns golden brown (be careful to not burn it or it will become bitter).

 - Add the butter, cook, until melted then add the crushed chestnuts, cook for about 2 minutes, transfer on a plate, set aside.